smetj/wishbone/docs/wishbone module.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each module has a *successful* and *failed* queue.
 Whenever a registered
-method (using :py:class:`wishbone.Actor.registerConsumer`) fails to process an
+method (see :py:class:`wishbone.Actor.registerConsumer`) fails to process an
-event, the framework will submit the event into the failed queue.
-Therefor it
+event, the framework will submit the event into the *failed* queue.
+Therefor
-is important not to trap exceptions in the *registered consumer methods* but
+it is important not to trap exceptions in the *registered consumer methods*
-rather rely on another module to process the events from the module's failed
+but rather rely on another module to process the events from the module's
-queue in order to achieve an error coping strategy when desired.
+*failed* queue in order to achieve a strategy which copes with this.

 An example which takes advantage of this behavior might be connecting the
 *failed* queue of the :py:class:`wishbone.module.TCPOut` module to the *inbox*
 queue of the :py:class:`wishbone.module.DiskOut` module.